topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <p align="center"><strong>Figure 5.3 Connect D3-G board PCIe to SATA Module </strong></p><br/>

 #### Step 2.
 Boot the D3-G
-After executing the boot, observe the boot log to verify that the PCIe device is recognized by the system.
+After booting the D3-G, observe the boot log to verify that the PCIe device is recognized by the system.
-Look for messages such as telechips-pcie: Link up, which indicate that the PCIe link has been successfully established.
+Look for messages such as **telechips-pcie: Link up**, which indicate that the PCIe link has been successfully established.

 ```
 Starting kernel ...